pkitazos/elixir-mpst/README.md

   - [ ] three-buyer
   - [ ] auction
   - [ ] chat_server
+  - [ ] some broken examples
 - [ ] split generic typechecking and session typechecking into separate modules

 ## Questions

 - How do I cut up a recursive session type?

+tl;dr - unfold once and inline

 ## Dev things